TheRealNin/ns2-rebirth/mvm.md

 * Grenade Launcher blast radius reduced by 25% from 4.8 meters to 3.6 meters
 * Marine jetpack fuel use no longer depends on your inventory weight.
 Instead, jetpack acceleration is scaled to your inventory weight
 * The fire rate of the Pistol is now set at a fixed rate, and no longer requires pressing the fire button for each bullet.
+* Marines with rifles drop rifle ammo on death

 ## Extra Mods
 ### Healing field